Frequently asked questions

 Pre-Application Questions: School Qualifications and Subject Choice

-Do I need to have taken Computer Studies or Information Technology at A-level?
+Do I need to have taken Computer Science or Information Technology at A-level?
 Is Physics useful?

 Please see the guidance on subject choice.